-The Dean of Academics determines if new faculty are proficient in the integration of faith and learning.
+The academic Director determines if new faculty are proficient in the integration of faith and learning.
 Faculty members who are not proficient shall include in their professional development plan, a plan to achieve proficiency within a three-year period.
 The plan should have appropriate timelines and expectations and shall include one or more of the following activities:

-WORLDVIEW AND HERMENEUTICS UNDERSTANDING

-Attend a basic course in Christian doctrine and/or hermeneutics offered by a member of the theology faculty; Complete a prescribed reading list on doctrine, hermeneutics and integration; Attend a lecture and discussion series offered by the University.
-No later than by the end of the third year of appointment, these facult members submit-as part of their annual performance review- documentation that demonstrates proficiency.
+- 1. Attend a basic course in Christian doctrine and/or hermeneutics offered by a member of the theology faculty; - 2.
+Complete a prescribed reading list on doctrine,

+- hermeneutics and integration; - 3.
+Attend a lecture and discussion series offered by the University.

+No later than by the end of the third year of appointment, these faculty members submit-as part of their annual performance review-documentation that demonstrates proficiency.
 Faculty members may demonstrate proficiency by submitting a paper of an integrative nature or developing course materials that demonstrate appropriate integrative skills and understanding.
+The academic Director will review these materials.

+EMPLOYED FACULTY

-The Dean of Academics will review these materials.
-EMPLOYED FACULTY As part of the annual performance review, it is the Dean of Academics's responsibility to ensure that employed faculty members continue to demonstrate through their teaching and writing an ability to effectively integrate their faith and practice at a level of sophistication consistent with the quality standards of Oikos University.
-The Dean of Academics should periodically select examples of quality integration papers or classroom materials that should be placed in a special section of the library to be used by new and current faculty.
-FACULTY RECRUITMENT Upon the approval of a new faculty position, or in the event of a vacancy on the faculty, the Dean of Academics-or other University official who has direct administrative responsibility for that position (or in the case of administrative officers who hold faculty rank, the president)-recruits candidates to fill the new position or vacancy.
+As part of the annual performance review, it is the academic Director's responsibility to ensure that employed faculty members continue to demonstrate-through their teaching and writing-an ability to effectively integrate their faith and practice at a level of sophistication consistent with the quality standards of Oikos University.
+The academic Director should periodically select examples of quality integration papers or classroom materials that should be placed in a special section of the library to be used by new and current faculty.

+FACULTY RECRUITMENT

+Upon the approval of a new faculty position, or in the event of a vacancy on the faculty, the academic Director-or other University official who has direct administrative responsibility for that position (or in the case of administrative officers who hold faculty rank, the president)-recruits candidates to fill the new position or vacancy.
 Advertisements in the appropriate media may be used.

-Upon receipt of an inquiry concerning employment for a position currently available, the Dean of Academics affords all apparently qualified prospective faculty members an opportunity to submit a written resume, references and a completed Faculty Application Form.
-After the Dean of Academics reviews the application materials, he or she determines if an on-campus interview is appropriate.
+Upon receipt of an inquiry concerning employment for a position currently available, the academic Director affords all apparently qualified prospective faculty members an opportunity to submit a written resume, references and a completed Faculty Application Form.

+After the academic Director reviews the application materials, he or she determines if an on-campus interview is appropriate.
 As part of the interview process, prospective faculty members will make a scholarly presentation.
 This process gives selected faculty, students, and administrators the opportunity to evaluate the candidate's teaching and presentation skills.

-The Dean of Academics, a representative member of the faculty, and the president interview all candidates for employment.
-The Dean of Academics sends a copy of the Faculty Application Form to each interviewer before the scheduled interview.
+The academic Director, a representative member of the faculty, and the president interview all candidates for employment.
+The academic Director sends a copy of the Faculty Application Form to each interviewer before the scheduled interview.

-After the interviews, the Dean of Academics obtains a report from each interviewer and assimilates relevant information for submission to the president.
+After the interviews, the academic Director obtains a report from each interviewer and assimilates relevant information for submission to the president.

-Upon the Dean of Academics's recommendation, the president determines whether to recommend appointment to the Board of Directors in accordance with the University bylaws and the policies of the Board of Directors.
+Upon the academic Director's recommendation, the president determines whether to recommend appointment to the Board of Directors in accordance with the University bylaws and the policies of the Board of Directors.